sharetribe/flex-docs/src/docs/references/extended-data/index.md

 updated: 2019-01-23
 category: references
 ingress:
-  Reference documentation providing informaton on all the different types of extended data.
+  Reference documentation providing information on all the different types of extended data.
 published: true
 ---